intel/xpumanager/doc/Install_guide.md

 27. GPU Requsted Frequency, per tile
 28. GPU Memory Temperature, per tile
 29. GPU Frequency Throttle Ratio, per tile.
 (Not supported so far)
+30. GPU PCIe Read Throughput (kB/s), per GPU.
+(Disabled by default)
+31. GPU PCIe Write Throughput (kB/s), per GPU.
+(Disabled by default)

-### Change the system settings to enable some GPU metrics
+### Change the system settings to enable some GPU advanced metrics
-* GPU EU Array Active/Stall/Idle：before enable these metrics, set the value of /proc/sys/dev/i915/perf_stream_paranoid to 0.
+* GPU EU Array Active/Stall/Idle：before enable these metrics, run the command 'echo 0 > /proc/sys/dev/i915/perf_stream_paranoid' to set the value of this system setting to 0.
 Or else, XPUM daemon can't be started.
+If you need not use it, you may set its value back to 1.
+* GPU PCIe Read/Write Throughput: if these metrics are enabled, XPU Manager automatically loads MSR module by command 'modprobe msr', but XPU Manager will not automatically unload the MSR module.
+If you want to unload it, please run the command 'modprobe -r msr'.